LinkedIn Search And Discovery: A Complete Guide

 Although every post performs differently, high-performing LinkedIn videos often share patterns such as:

-- a clear opening hook
+• a strong opening hook

-- one focused topic
+• one focused topic

-- simple structure
+• simple structure

-- easy-to-follow insight delivery
+• easy-to-follow insight delivery

-- comment-worthy ideas
+• comment-worthy ideas

-- alignment between creator expertise and video topic
+• alignment between creator expertise and video topic

 In many cases, sustained visibility comes less from vanity engagement and more from professional usefulness.

-That is an important distinction on LinkedIn.
+That distinction is extremely important on LinkedIn.

 Ethical and Practical Considerations